-Student Accounts and Cashiering Services manage the billing and collections of student accounts.
-For questions regarding student account processes or to contact the graduate student account representative, visit Student Accounts.
+Student Financial and Cashiering Services manage the billing and collections of student accounts.
+For questions regarding student account processes or to contact the graduate student account representative, visit Student Account Services.

 To understand how to make payments please go to: How to Make a Payment

 This office is your source of information concerning financial aid.
 If you are having a problem with finances or have any questions related to financial aid, talk with the financial services specialist or any member of the financial aid staff.
 Their toll-free number is (888) 849-3503 or (479)-524-7151.